danybmx/blog/src/jbake/content/blog/2018/hello-travis.md

 ##### 5. Create the `.travis.yml` file.

-In this case, the travis file is quite simple and short so I'll paste it here, but you can found it at [github.com/danybmx/blog/blob/master/.travis.yml](https://github.com/danybmx/blog/blob/master/.travis.yml)
+For this case, the travis file is quite simple and short so I'll paste it here, but you can found it at [github.com/danybmx/blog/blob/master/.travis.yml](https://github.com/danybmx/blog/blob/master/.travis.yml).

 ```
 language: java